Judgement – “Blogging isn’t a Real Job”

-I have been lucky that my parents have kept their opinion to themselves when I declared that I am putting my museum career aspirations on hold while I explore the potential of this new online world (which I had labelled the black market of millennial opportunities because I didn’t know it existed until now).
+I have been lucky that my parents have kept their opinion to themselves when I declared that I am putting my museum career aspirations on hold while I explore the potential of this new online world (which I had labeled the black market of millennial opportunities because I didn’t know it existed until now).

 Sadly, this is something bloggers and other creatives (such as artists or freelance writers pursuing careers in the arts) run into a lot – the opinion that what you are doing is not a “real job” – and that is not okay!

-Many have blogged about this judgement:
+Many have blogged about this judgment: